jsquyres/ompi/docs/faq/running-mpi-apps.rst

    #.
 If the ``slots`` parameter is specified, that value is used for
       the number of slots on that host.
    #.
+Otherwise:

+      #.
+If ``--map-by :HWTCPUS`` was specified, the number of slots
+         defaults to the number of hardware threads on that host.
+      #.
 Otherwise, the number of slots defaults to the number of
          processor cores on that host.

 #.
 If the host is specified via the ``--host`` command line option: